 - Your instructor may assign written homework that will be collected and graded; these assignments form part of your participation grade. - Your instructor reserves the right to administer pop quizzes on grammar, vocabulary etc. in order to assess your daily preparation.
-These grades also form part of your participation grade. - The use of cell phones is prohibited.
-Phones must be silenced and kept in your backpack.
-Computers may be used exclusively for E text access.
-Failure to comply with these requirements will result in a greatly reduced participation grade. - There is no make-up for class participation.
+These grades also form part of your participation grade. - The use of cell phones during class is prohibited.
+They must be silenced and kept in your backpack.
+Failure to comply with these requirements will result in a greatly reduced participation grade for the class meeting(s). - There is no make-up for class participation.